What is Yellow Fever?

 • Stay in well-screened or air-conditioned housing

 • Use bed nets if your accommodation lacks effective window screens or air conditioning.
-An additional layer of defence is provided by insecticide-treated nets
+Insecticide-treated nets provide an additional layer of defence

 • Use mosquito repellent when going out.

-Yellow fever symptoms can be easily confused with malaria, typhoid, dengue fever, and other viral hemorrhagic fevers.
+Yellow fever symptoms are frequently confused with those of dengue fever, typhoid fever, malaria, and other viral hemorrhagic fevers.
 Thus, diagnosing yellow fever based only on signs and symptoms is usually a bit challenging.

 Your medical professional will most likely: